 Palliative care is specialized medical care that improves quality of life for patients with a chronic or advanced illness.
-Palliative care provides comfort and improves quality of life with a focus on relieving pain, suffering, stress and symptoms of living with a serious illness.
+This specialized care provides comfort and improves quality of life with a focus on relieving pain, suffering, stress and symptoms of living with a serious illness.
 Unlike hospice care, palliative therapy is not time-limited and does not require the patient to have a prognosis of six months or less to live.

 Conditions for Palliative Care

 Palliative services do not replace the patient’s primary treatment but rather work together with your primary care often as adjunct to curative care modalities.

 This service may be provided concurrently with curative care modalities or independent of curative or life-prolonging care.
 Conditions must be in the form of a diagnosis and include chronic conditions such as:

 - Lung Disease

 Palliative therapy is applicable while receiving other therapies intended to prolong life such as radiation and chemotherapy and is also appropriate during treatments intended to cure terminal illnesses such as transplants, curative surgeries or procedures.